ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 #### Domain-Specific Entity Identifiers {#asn-entity-id}

-The entity identifier of an entity in an ASN domain is encoded as a string consisting of the characters "as" (in lowercase) followed by the Autonomous System Number {{RFC6793}} as a decimal number without leading zeros.
+The entity identifier of an entity in an ASN domain MUST be encoded as a string consisting of the characters "as" (in lowercase) followed by the ASN
+{{RFC6793}} as a decimal number without leading zeros.

 #### Hierarchy and Inheritance